*** This course has been cancelled ***

 While most components of this degree are delivered from the Newcastle City campus, some practical components may be delivered from the Newcastle – Callaghan campus, depending upon the area of study chosen.

-Areas of study: Communication and media, creative and performing arts, creative industries, design, information technology, music, visual arts, writing and publishing.
+Areas of study: Communication and media, creative and performing arts, creative entrepreneurship, design, information technology, music, visual arts, writing and publishing.

 Studying this degree will give you the skills and experience to work across a broad range of professions, whether you are directing, facilitating, promoting or delivering creative content.